Proximal Biceps Tendon Rupture

 - Certain medications

 When a biceps tendon rupture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a shoulder specialist who provides detailed examination and care for patients with proximal biceps tendon rupture in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a shoulder specialist who provides detailed examination and care for patients with proximal biceps tendon rupture in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of a Proximal Biceps Tendon Rupture